About the programme

 • Applicants must have the necessary skills in artificial intelligence (AI) / machine learning (ML) to develop the proposed project.

-• Applicants must be eligible to receive £15,000 in State Assistance (see T&C for further details).
+• Applicants must be eligible to receive £18,000 in State Assistance (see Terms and Conditions for further details).

 • Applicants must develop solutions enabled by at least one of the technologies from the Advanced Digital Technology Stack: Artificial Intelligence, Immersive, Internet of Things, Distributed Ledger Technologies and 5G/Future Networks.